BBC appeals to UN over ‘persecution’ of journalists by Iran — Nigeria Today

 BBC appeals to UN over ‘persecution’ of journalists by Iran

+The BBC also said their staffs had been subjected to fake news accusing them of sexual impropriety or sexual acts which were illegal in Iran, including those which attract the death penalty.

+The complaint to the UN, directed at David Kaye, the Special Rapporteur for the Promotion and Protection of the right to freedom of opinion and expression, saying Iran’s behaviour was in breach of its obligations under various international treaties. (dpa/NAN)

-The post BBC appeals to UN over ‘persecution’ of journalists by Iran appeared first on The Herald Nigeria Newspaper.
+The post BBC appeals to UN over ‘persecution’ of journalists by Iran appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to shareGet thousands of free final year project topics and materials sorted by subject to help with your research